-The current version of Mozilla Firefox and Google Chrome, Microsoft Edge, and Microsoft Internet Explorer 11 or newer.
+The current version of Mozilla Firefox, Google Chrome, Microsoft Edge (Microsoft Edge Legacy is not supported), and Microsoft Internet Explorer 11 or newer.
 The browser must support TLS-encrypted HTTPS connections, JavaScript, and cookies.
 Make sure that both JavaScript and cookies are enabled.